By Ken Zurski

-The LP was designed to replace the 12-inch records being manufactured for RCA Victor player’s in the 1930’s which had tighter grooves and less background noise, but unpredictable sound clarity overall.
+The LP itself was designed to replace the 12-inch records being manufactured for RCA Victor player’s in the 1930’s.
+The smaller plates had tighter grooves and less background noise, but unpredictable sound clarity overall.

-The larger LP’s, more commonly known as albums, were slow to catch on at first, representing only a slight percentage of sales for consumers who were accustomed to the smaller size, faster speeds (78 rpm) and shorter play time.
+The larger LP’s were slow to catch on at first, representing only a slight percentage of sales for consumers who were accustomed to the smaller size, faster speeds (78 rpm) and shorter play time.
 But as home stereo systems improved, LP’s were streamlined back to 12-inches and quickly became the preferred choice of buyers.

 In the 1960’s and continuing into the 70’s, music artists such as the Beatles and Pink Floyd found a niche by exploiting the availability of time per LP side.
 They began experimenting with varying layered pieces of music, thereby making, marketing and selling albums with longer songs and conceptual themes.
-In some instances, two LP’s were included, called a double album.
+In some instances, two LP’s were included.